Mamiya 7II review

 The rangefinder is a mechanical device that needs to be calibrated every once in a while.

-One drawback specific to this camera system is that DOF (depth of field) scales on Mamiya lenses appear way too optimistic and one normally has to be at least one stop conservative (many photographers suggest two stops, especially if you plan on making big enlargements).
+One drawback specific to this camera system is that depth–of–field scales on Mamiya lenses appear way too optimistic and one normally has to be conservative at least by one stop (many photographers suggest two stops, especially if you plan to make big enlargements).

 Conclusions

-To be completely honest, I have very mixed feelings about the camera.
-It does produce absolutely beautiful slides when used properly and in the way it was designed to be used in.
-However, I find it very difficult to live with some of the camera's limitations.
-I do not entirely enjoy using rangefinders to begin with and am discontented with the imprecise framing.
-Most importantly, though, the inability to precisely control exposure in manual mode is unacceptable to me.
+To be honest, I have very mixed feelings about the camera.
+On the one hand, it does produce absolutely beautiful slides when used properly and in the way it was designed to be used in.
+On the other hand, however, I find it difficult to live with some of the camera's limitations.
+I do not enjoy using rangefinders to begin with and am discontented with the imprecise framing.
+Most importantly, the inability to precisely control exposure in manual mode is unacceptable to me.

 If you enjoy using rangefinder cameras and the way the Mamiya 7II operates suits your shooting style, I am sure you are bound to be fond of the camera.
-Otherwise, I am afraid you will have to consider other options.
+Otherwise, I suggest considering other options.